threefoldfoundation/info_sdk/src/10. Marketplace/threebot.md

 ![](./img/3Bot_14.png)

-Deployment successful, you can access your 3Bot now using the domain name or the ip address.
+Deployment successful, you could access your 3Bot now using the domain name or the ip address.

 ![](./img/3Bot_15.png)